nguyenduclam1711/marketing-website-user-management/README.md

 `docker-compose up`

 ### Deployment
+If you push to the staging-branch, a github action triggers a new release in the [staging environment](https://staging.digitalcareerinstitute.org).
-In the private [infrastructure repo](https://github.com/DigitalCareerInstitute/infrastructure) we manage the deployment and the server provision per [Ansible](https://www.ansible.com/).
-If you need to deploy, require ssh access to the live environment from an admin.
+For more control over the deployment porcess, acquire access to the private [infrastructure repo](https://github.com/DigitalCareerInstitute/infrastructure) and make sure to have ssh-access to the prod/staging env.
+Here we manage the deployment and the server provision per [Ansible](https://www.ansible.com/).

 ## Server & database access